getify/You-Dont-Know-JS/types & grammar/ch1.md

 Coercion confusion is perhaps one of the most profound frustrations for JavaScript developers.
 It has often been criticized as being so *dangerous* as to be considered a flaw in the design of the language, to be shunned and avoided.

-Armed with a full understanding of JavaScript types, we're aiming to illustrate why coercion's *bad reputation* is largely over-hyped and somewhat undeserved -- to flip your perspective, to seeing coercion's power and usefulness.
+Armed with a full understanding of JavaScript types, we're aiming to illustrate why coercion's *bad reputation* is largely overhyped and somewhat undeserved -- to flip your perspective, to seeing coercion's power and usefulness.
 But first, we have to get a much better grip on values and types.

 ## Built-in Types

-JavaScript defines seven built-in types.
-These are:
+JavaScript defines seven built-in types:

 * `null`
 * `undefined`